Our packaging

 Our stick formats

-We made the innovative choice to use a solid stick format for our masks, eye contour, and sunscreen.
+We made the innovative choice to use a solid stick format for our Masks, Eye Contour, and Sun Stick.

 This approach helps to save water, limit preservatives, and ensure longer-lasting use.